 Connecting with Coworkers is harder, right?

-Working from home quickly became necessary as the pandemic swept across the globe in 2020.
+Working from home quickly became necessary as the pandemic swept across the globe.
 Now, working from home appears to be here to stay with many companies reporting they intend to keep huge swaths of their workforce remote even when things return to normal.

 While working from home has largely been well received – even enjoyed – by employees, it can introduce some interesting dynamics that make employee life more difficult at times.